cchang5/quantum_linear_programming/README.md

         penalty=2       # strength of penalty term
     )
     ```
-    The solution to the MDS problem is given by the bit vector `psi` which minimizes
+    The solution to the MDS problem is given by the bit vector `psi`, which minimizes
     ```python
     E = psi.T@qubo@psi
     ```
     The QUBO serves as input for the annealing hardware.
-* the second submodule, `tdse`, simulates the time dependent Schrödinger equation for given input (Ising) Hamiltonians:
+* the second submodule, `tdse`, simulates the time-dependent Schrödinger equation for given input (Ising) Hamiltonians:
     ```python
     from qlp.mds.mds_qlpdb import QUBO_to_Ising, graph_summary
     from qlp.tdse import TDSE